NoahT/spotifind-flask-api/README.md

 ### Development

 #### Branching strategy
-Before making any changes on this project, please make sure to follow the branching strategy established.
-We currently are unable to set up branch protections since this is a private repository, so good Git hygiene is necessary.
+Before making any changes on this project, please make sure to follow the branching strategy established to maintain good version control hygiene.
 For this repository, we use [Github flow](https://docs.github.com/en/get-started/quickstart/github-flow) which is a relatively straightforward branching strategy for new changes we want to introduce on the trunk.

 ### Making changes